BY Vince Cooper

 Ronald ‘Wyn’ Davies was born in Caernarfon in March 1942.

-He was working in the slate quarries and playing for a local team, Llanberis before moving to Caernarfon where he played for the reserves alongside future Plaid Cymru leader Dafydd Wigley.
+He was working in the slate quarries and playing for a local team, Llanberis before joining Caernarfon Town where he played for the reserves alongside future Plaid Cymru leader Dafydd Wigley.
 During this period he was heavily scouted and went for trials with Manchester United, Everton and Aston Villa but all rejected the chance to sign him.

 Bolton line-up, featuring both Davies and Francis Lee